jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 My DSL fell into this category.

 ### Customer Onboarding/Support Team
 This expands the DSL user base beyond developers, but it still keep DSL users within the company.
 The DSL may be straightforward enough for onboarding and customer support to create and maintain.
-The DSL may truly embrace the domain without having too many traditional coding elements to it.
+The DSL may embrace the domain without having too many traditional coding elements to it.
 Onboarding and customer support domain experts, with enough training and support, may be able to create and maintain DSL specificaitons for their customers.

 This might be the sweet spot for many situations.
 While Customer/User self-service might be desirable, this may not be practical.
 Some DSLs may be too sophisticated for customer self-service.
 Or there may be security or safety concerns.
 Exposing the DSL to customers might allow the customer to do some real damage to themselves.
 DSLs allow you to do anything within the domain even if that’s something that’s not in your best interests.
-Remember that SQL allows you to [drop tables](https://learn.microsoft.com/en-us/sql/t-sql/statements/drop-table-transact-sql), even those with customer data.
+Remember that SQL allows you to [drop tables](https://learn.microsoft.com/en-us/sql/t-sql/statements/drop-table-transact-sql), even those with critical data.

 The _workflow_ example above fell into this category, even if workflows weren’t technically a DSL.